ntrappe/cse110-w21-group33/admin/meetings/02-04-21-first-sprint-part2.md

 (which document a broader set of activities the user has with the system, focused more on the task than the user's needs).

 **✅ Team Members**: Bryant & Brandon

+- Created folder called target_users in specs with 4 personas and user stories
+  - Personas cover people from all walks of life and tech familiarity

 ---